Romeo Weems: College career

 As a freshman, Weems averaged 8 points, 1.7 assists, 4.9 rebounds and 1.3 steals per game and was named to the Big East Conference All-Freshman team.
 He was named the conference Freshman of the Week after a nine-point, five-rebound, three-block game in a 93–78 victory over Iowa on November 11, 2019, and scoring nine points with eight rebounds and four assists in a 75–54 win against Cornell on November 16, 2019.
 Weems repeated as Freshman of the Week after scoring 17 points, 11 rebounds, three steals and two assists in a 72–67 win over Boston College.
 As a sophomore, Weems averaged 7.3 points and 5 rebounds per game.
 On April 7, 2021, he declared for the 2021 NBA draft, forgoing his remaining college eligibility.

 Professional career

-Memphis Hustle (2021–present)
+Memphis Hustle (2021–2023)

 After going undrafted in the 2021 NBA draft, Weems joined the Memphis Grizzlies for the 2021 NBA Summer League and on October 8, he signed with the Grizzlies.
 However, he was waived on October 15.
 On October 23, he signed with the Memphis Hustle as an affiliate player.

+Rip City Remix (2023–present)

+On June 8, 2023, Weems was selected by the Rip City Remix in the 2023–24 NBA G League Expansion Draft and on October 30, he officially joined the team.